2018 MATLAB Boot Camp

 College Park, MD 20742

-The 2017 MATLAB Boot Camp will be held on the campus of the University of Maryland, College Park in the following locations:
+The 2018 MATLAB Boot Camp will be held on the University of Maryland, College Park campus.
+Further details will be released soon!

 Accommodations, Parking, & Transportation

-For those taking public transportation, the University of Maryland Department of Transportation Services (DOTS) website contains information on University Shuttle 104 (Schedule), which provides free service from the College Park Metro (Green Line) to the Regent's Drive Parking Garage.
+For those taking public transportation, the University of Maryland Department of Transportation Services (DOTS) website contains information on University Shuttle 104 (Schedule), which provides free service from the College Park Metro (Green Line) to the Stamp Student Union at the center of the campus.